 It is tempting to put off staff training indefinitely, waiting until there is more time or more money.

-Before I go any further, I will start by defining what a training strategy is.
+Before we go any further, let us start by defining what a training strategy is.

 Training and development in an organisation requires implementation to achieve success.